felixng/felix.ng/index.md

 #### 💻 Work

-Previously worked as a proper corporate monkey - a Web Developer at [Euromoney](http://www.euromoneyplc.com/){:target="_blank"}, one of Europe's largest business and financial magazine publishers.
-Worked in the Hong Kong office, and then relocated to their London headquarters.

-Now Software Developer at [Trainline](https://thetrainline.com/){:target="_blank"}, coding all the payments related services and APIs.
+Software Developer at [Trainline](https://thetrainline.com/){:target="_blank"}, started working on their desktop website last year.
+Previously handling all their payments related backend services and APIs.

 #### 🚀 Side Projects